 When you finally emerge from the lockdown, there are some excellent strategies that you can use to turn around your business.
-Inevitably some might say, we are going to be experiencing a downturn in the economy.
-Hence, in order to survive the upcoming economic decline your most important considerations and focus will either make you succeed, or you will find getting back to normality highly frustrating.
+Inevitably some might say we are going to be experiencing a downturn in the economy.
+Hence, to survive the upcoming economic decline, your most important considerations and focus will either make you succeed, or you will find getting back to normality highly frustrating.

-I have made a personal prediction on how things are going to be and have a few suggestions on preventing the worst.
+I have made a personal prediction on how things are going to be and have a few suggestions for preventing the worst.

 The best way to look at our businesses is in 3 phases:

 Phase 1: Managing pent up demand

-This will occur in the first 3 months of opening.
+This will occur in the first three months of opening.
 You will need to expect this to be a crazy time.
-No one really knows how things are going to be.
+No one knows how things are going to be.

 So, I have two tips:

-- One way of making it a little bearable will be to booking patients into the appointment diary in a strategic and planned manner.
+- One way of making it a little bearable will be to book patients into the appointment diary in a strategic and planned manner.
 We call this Diary Engineering.
-Plan where and when you need to book certain types of patient so that you can have enough time for surgery turnaround or donning/doffing procedures of PPE.
+Plan where and when you need to secure certain types of patient so that you can have enough time for surgery turnaround or donning/doffing procedures of PPE.

-- I would suggest that you have team training with everyone before you plan to open so that you can organise and role-play out exactly how you will all work together.
-There is nothing more stressful than having to think up what to do on the spot, when you could have given it some thought beforehand.
+- I would suggest that you have team training with everyone before you plan to open so that you can organise and role-play exactly how you will all work together.
+There is nothing more stressful than thinking up what to do on the spot when you could have given it some thought beforehand.

 Phase 2: Gradual decline in Production

-This will occur over the course of the next 8 months.
+This will occur over the course of the next eight months.

 It is characterised by a decrease in demand since you will then have completed most of the treatments associated with the pent up demand.